Nancyfa/hello-world/README.md

 # hello-world
-Try to create a new repository
+Try to create a new repository.
+This is my self-introduction.